Raphael Abramovitch: Exile

-In 1920 Abramovich left Soviet Russia.
+In 1920 Abramovitch left Soviet Russia.
 He settled in Berlin, where he co-founded and co-edited the Menshevik paper Sotsialisticheskii Vestnik (Socialist Courier).
-In the 1920s he was involved in organising the Vienna-based International Working Union of Socialist Parties, which united non-communist socialist parties that rejected the 'Social Patriot' leadership of the old Second International but refused to join the communist Third International.
+In the 1920s he was involved in organising the Vienna-based International Working Union of Socialist Parties, which united non-communist socialist parties that rejected the 'Social Patriot' leadership of the old Second International but refused to join the Communist Third International.
 He was later included in the executive of the Labour and Socialist International.
-Abramovich was also instrumental in maintaining contact between Mensheviks abroad and their comrades in Russia.
+Abramovitch was also instrumental in maintaining contact between Mensheviks abroad and their comrades in Russia.
 He helped mobilise Western socialist and labour support for socialists persecuted by the Soviet government, e.g. during the Trial of the Socialist Revolutionaries in 1922 and the Menshevik Trial in 1931.

-After the rise of Hitler, Abramovich moved to Paris.
+After the rise of Hitler, Abramovitch moved to Paris.
 In 1940, when the Germans invaded France, he fled to the United States.
 He mainly lived in New York.
 He was a contributor to the Yiddish Social-Democratic paper Forwerts (Forward).
-Abramovich wrote his memoirs in Yiddish and an English-language history of the Russian Revolution.
+Abramovitch wrote his memoirs in Yiddish and an English-language history of the Russian Revolution.
 He remained heavily involved in the activities of the Menshevik party in exile.
 In later years he opposed Fyodor Dan's position that Soviet Russia, for all its flaws, was the country 'building socialism' and must be supported, and denounced Soviet totalitarianism.
 In 1949 he was one of the founders of the Union for the Liberation of the Peoples of Russia.

 Death and legacy

-Raphael Abramovich was the father of the journalist Mark Rein, who was kidnapped in Spain in 1937, presumably by the OGPU (Soviet secret service).
+Raphael Abramovitch was the father of the journalist Mark Rein, who was kidnapped in Spain in 1937, presumably by the OGPU (Soviet secret service).
 Rein is thought to have been murdered.